johnbrc/MPD-Distribution/EN/MPD-M4/MPD-M4.md

 Clearly, pastoral and evangelistic characteristics of messianic communities overlap each other.
 It is true to say that the two things cannot be separated: when a community is living a faithful, devoted, celebratory lifestyle that is hospitable, open, welcoming and inviting towards outsiders, its existence represents both a practical *embodiment* and a living *proclamation* of the Good News.[^cf41]

 Pastors and evangelists
 :	are responsible for equipping messianic communities to express their pastoral and evangelistic character.

 	They are principally called to be inspirers, facilitators, catalysts and equippers, so that *whole communities*, of all ages, abilities and types, are equipped to mutually support one another with hospitality and pastoral care *and* to share faith confidently with others, beyond the Messianic Community.

 <!--\tsection{Discipling into allegiance}-->

-![][disciplingallegiance.png]

-Pastoral, evangelistic communities are called to be a fellowship of people learning to share their lives and values in ways that practically express both the *Shepherding* and the *Lordship* of Jesus, so that the whole community is working together towards a shared, primary goal of:
+Pastoral, evangelistic communities are called to be a fellowship of people learning to share their lives and values in ways that practically express both the *Shepherding* and the *Lordship* of Jesus so that the whole community is working together towards a shared, primary goal of:

+![][allegiance.png]

 <!--\begin{summary}-->

-**Discipling people into faithful allegiance to God's Messiah** — facilitating and encouraging significant spiritual and practical expressions of faithfulness, in homes, workplaces and communal places.
+**Discipling people into faithful allegiance to God's Messiah** — facilitating and encouraging significant spiritual and practical expressions of faithfulness: in homes, workplaces and places where community is built and enhanced.

 <!--\end{summary}-->